Is interpolation benign for random forest regression?

-The other randomization results from a random selection of splitting directions: at each node, a subset of $\{1,\hdots, d\}$ of size \textit{max-features} is randomly selected and the CART criterion is optimized along these directions only (setting \textit{max-features} to $1$ provides the maximum diversity whereas setting it to $d$ results in the construction of a unique tree).
+The other randomization results from a random selection of splitting directions: at each node, a subset of $\{1,\hdots, d\}$ of size max-features is randomly selected and the CART criterion is optimized along these directions only (setting \textit{max-features} to $1$ provides the maximum diversity whereas setting it to $d$ results in the construction of a unique tree).

 The benefit of these two aspects in the construction of the Breiman RF is numerically analyzed when using interpolating Breiman trees.
-In Figure \ref{fig:default_breimadn_consistency}, we measure the excess risk of two RFs with 500 trees and max-depth$=\texttt{None}$, where for the first one, bootstrap is used and the max-features parameter is set to 1, whereas the second one excludes bootstrap and sets the max-features parameter to $\lceil d/3 \rceil$ (default value in \texttt{randomForest} in \texttt{R}).
+In Figure \ref{fig:default_breimadn_consistency}, we measure the excess risk of two RFs with {2000} trees and max-depth$=\texttt{None}$, where for the first one, bootstrap is used and the max-features parameter is set to 1, whereas the second one excludes bootstrap and sets the max-features parameter to $\lceil d/3 \rceil$ (default value in \texttt{randomForest} in \texttt{R}).

 In Figure \ref{fig:default_breimadn_consistency}, we observe that the excess risk decreases to $0$ for all models and for both forests.
 Indeed, each randomizing process alone induces enough diversity across trees for the self-averaging property to be efficient, resulting in the consistency of the overall forests \citep[see also][for insights about tree diversity in random forests]{scornet2016asymptotics, mentch2019randomization, mourtada2020minimax}.